ktorio/ktor-documentation/topics/websocket_extensions_api.md

 }
 ```

 The extensions are used in order of installation.
-This way looks familiar to existing features installation API and works for client and server in the same way.

 ## Checking if the extension is negotiated

 All installed extensions go through negotiation process and only negotiated extensions are used for the request.
-We introduce `WebSocketSession.extensions: : List<WebSocketExtension<*>>` property with list of all extensions used by for the current session.
+You can use `WebSocketSession.extensions: : List<WebSocketExtension<*>>` property with list of all extensions used
+by for the current session.

-There are 2 methods to check if the extension is in use: `WebSocketSession.extension` and `WebSocketSession.extensionOrNull`:
+There are two methods to check if the extension is in use: `WebSocketSession.extension` and `WebSocketSession.extensionOrNull`:
 ```kotlin
 webSocket("/echo") {
     val myExtension = extension(MyWebSocketException) // will throw if `MyWebSocketException` is not negotiated